2013 Saltsjöbanan train crash: Incident

 On 15 January 2013, a Saltsjöbanan commuter train crashed into a residential building in the Stockholm suburb of Saltsjöbaden, seriously injuring a cleaner who was in the train at the time.
-Travelling through two stations at 50 mph (80 km/h), the train derailed, running into the ground-floor kitchen of a house.
+Travelling through two stations at 80 km/h (50 mph), the train derailed, running into the ground-floor kitchen of a house.
 The woman's condition was described as "serious but stable" in hospital.
-None of the five people who were inside the house at the time of the crash were hurt.
+None of the five people who were inside the house at the time of the crash was hurt.

 Bertil Grandinson, a resident on the top floor of the house, explained: "We woke up at half past two by a terrible bang.
 It was as if an aeroplane crashed.
 I looked out the window and noted then to my great surprise that the train had run into the house.
 It is terrible and very shocking".

 Police spokesman Ulf Lindgren said: "It's incredibly lucky that no one in the house was injured.
 The head of the emergency services crew has ordered the house to be evacuated for safety reasons".